stoohengkwee/CSDA-1050F18S1/StevenToo-304449/sprint 1/readme.md

 # Sprint 1 - Yelp Restaurant Reviews and Ratings Analysis

-This module contains the process undertaken to gather data according to the research question, prepare the data and perform exploratory analysis.
+This module contains the process undertaken to gather data required for the research question, prepare the data and perform exploratory analysis.

 ### Research Question